osrsbox/osrsbox.github.io/_posts/2018-07-21-hello-world.md

 The [OSRSBox ToolTips project](/projects/osrsbox-tooltips/), or osrsbox-tooltips for short, is the primary reason I created the OSRSBox Item Database project.
 The idea originally came from World of Warcraft (WOW) tooltips - primarily the [WOWhead tooltips](http://www.wowhead.com/tooltips) that are used on the WOWhead website and other WOW fan sites.
 You can see a more thorough working demo of WOWhead tootips [here](http://wow.zamimg.com/widgets/power/demo.html).

 There was no project like this for OSRS and I thought it might be pretty cool to have tooltips for OSRS items.
 The tooltips are populated with content by querying the osrsbox-db and dynamically generating the tooltip information.
-For example, check out the lovely <span class="tooltip osrs-tooltip" id='21021' title='Please wait ...'>[Ancestral robe top]</span> and their stats!
+For example, check out the lovely <span class="osrstooltip" id='21021' title='Please wait ...'>[Ancestral robe top]</span> and their stats!

 ### Fight Caves Spawn Predictor